 has arrived and brought with it incontinence

-For great information and action steps to help you stay clean and dry during menopause, read on:
+For great information and steps you can take to help you stay clean and dry during menopause, read on.

 Your pelvic floor supports your bladder and bowel.
 If it becomes weak, your bladder and bowel won’t function as they should.
 Symptoms include urgency, leaking, and an inability to prevent flatulence, all of which can cause embarrassing situations and diminish your quality of life.